 She waited until Wade was into the rhythm of the churn, knowing when the movement would turn from a churn to a chore.

 “Right then, Mr. Nash.
-What was that you wanted to tell me?” she said.
+What was it that you wanted to ask me?” she said.

 The man grunted a little with the effort, but she was sure she caught a wry grin on his face.